daniellevb00/scraping-dutch-housing-market/README.md

 #### c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

 The external resources include [JAAP.nl](https://www.jaap.nl/) and [Huislijn.nl](https://www.huislijn.nl/), who in turn extract data from other sites such as [Funda.nl](https://www.funda.nl/).
 These sites are all available for free, thus, no restrictions are present in the form of licenses and fees for future users.
-There is a premium part of Huizenzoeker.nl for which you do need to pay to access it.
+There is a premium (under ['Abonnementen'](https://www.huizenzoeker.nl/woningmarkt-dashboard/))part of Huizenzoeker.nl for which you do need to pay to access it.
 For our project, the premium information was irrelevant.

 #### 2.10 Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal priviledge or by doctorpatient confidentiality, data that includes the content of individuals non-public communications)?
 If so, please provide a description.

-No the data is not confidential as this information should be publically available.
-Therefore users do not have any rights to remove listings from the Huizenzoeker site, only if their house is no longer for sale/rent on JAAP.nl the listing will be removed.
-However, information about the house itself such as its value, year of construction, property size, will remain available and this is seen as public information that can not be removed.
+No, the data is not confidential.
+Therefore users do not have any rights to remove listings from the Huizenzoeker site.
+Only if their house is no longer for sale/rent on JAAP.nl, their listing will be removed.
+However, information on the house itself such as its value, year of construction, property size, will remain available.
+This information is considered as public.

 #### 2.11 Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
 If so, please describe why.

 No the data is not in any way offensive, insulting, or threatening.

 #### 2.12 Does the dataset relate to people?
 If not, you may skip the remaining questions in this section.